cloudmesh/pi/content/en/docs/hardware/parts/parts-8-nodes.md

+---
+title: "Parts for a 8 node cluster"
+linkTitle: "8 Nodes"
+weight: 30
+date: 2021-02-14
+description: >
+  A collection of parts to build Pi Clusters with 3 nodes.
+resources:
+- src: "**.{png,jpg}"
+  title: "Image #:counter"
+---

+{{% pageinfo %}}
+We list tu build a 8 node cluster with PI4 8GB

+{{< table_of_contents >}}

+{{% /pageinfo %}}

 # Parts

 This section will have the list of tools and parts that we recommend you get to assemble a PI cluster

+Prices are in dollar as found at the time on online retailers.

 <!-- parts list is generted with bin/parts.py do creat your own parts list first-->